 As the group has grown quickly in both membership and economic activity, it requires an updated approach to bookkeeping and inventory management.
 Also, this artisan group faces competition from similar organizations that are able to sell their crafts in Panama City.
 Tourists may be more inclined to purchase the easily accessible items in the city rather than in their community.

-The Nisburdogan Artisan Group produces high-quality crafts and a dedicated membership.
+The Nisburundungan Artisan Group produces high-quality crafts and a dedicated membership.
 With their strategic storefront on the Panamerican highway, their local operation faces little competition.
-Additionally, they have begun to allow local artisans from nearby communities also utilize the space, which helps support the cultural conservation of indigenous communities.
+Additionally, they have begun to allow local artisans from nearby communities to also utilize the space, which helps support the cultural conservation of indigenous communities.
 The Group also holds membership in the Ibedi Guna Community Bank, giving the ability to properly save profits and access to capital to facilitate growth going forward.